 \subsection{Comparison of different \textit{N}-body solvers}

-To gain some intuition about the impact of the different gravity solvers on the halo statistics, in Fig.~\ref{fig:zoom}, we present the matter density contrast of the 2D projection of a zoomed volume of $(15.37\,\mpc)^3$ around the position of the most massive halo found by \ahf.
+To gain insight into the impact of the different gravity solvers on the halo statistics, in Fig.~\ref{fig:zoom} we present the matter density contrast of the 2D projection of a zoomed-in volume of $(15.37\,\mpc)^3$ around the position of the most massive halo found by \ahf.
 The box size of this volume corresponds to six times the virial radius of the central halo.
 The corresponding mass of the central halo in each simulation is $\{2.007, 1.904, 2.029, 1.887, 1.975\}\,\times 10^{15}\,\msun$ for \og, \gfour, \pkd, \concept, and \ramses.
-Silver and cyan circles denote the virial radius of halos and sub-halos identified in this region, respectively.
-For the sake of clarity, a mass threshold of ($10^{12}$) $10^{13}\,\msun$ was imposed to select the (sub-)halos presented in Fig.~\ref{fig:zoom}.
-We observe that all \textit{N}-body codes produce similar distributions of the most massive objects, however, due to slight differences in the evolution, the relation between a large halo and its surrounding depends on the \textit{N}-body code as some structures are detected as an isolated halo in a simulation but as a sub-halo in others.
+Silver and cyan circles denote the virial radius of halos and subhalos identified in this region, respectively.
+For the sake of clarity, a mass threshold of ($10^{12}$) $10^{13}\,\msun$ was imposed to select the (sub)halos presented in Fig.~\ref{fig:zoom}.
+We observe that all \textit{N}-body codes produce similar distributions of the most massive objects, however, due to slight differences in the evolution, the relation between a large halo and its surrounding depends on the \textit{N}-body code as some structures are detected as an isolated halo in a simulation but as a subhalo in others.

-Figure~\ref{fig:zoom} shows also a stronger code signature on the distribution of substructures identified by AHF.
-While in this paper we are not interested in any detailed analysis of substructures, we trace them here for the only purpose of comparing in detail different \textit{N}-body solvers. \og, \gfour, \pkd, and \concept\ produce similar numbers of substructures in large objects, but a very heterogeneous spatial distribution of them.
+Figure~\ref{fig:zoom} also shows a stronger code signature on the distribution of substructures identified by AHF.
+While in this paper we are not interested in any detailed analysis of substructures, we trace them here for the sole purpose of comparing different \textit{N}-body solvers in detail. \og, \gfour, \pkd, and \concept\ produce similar numbers of substructures in large objects, but a very heterogeneous spatial distribution of them.
 On the other hand, we observe that \ramses\ produces a smoother mass distribution than the other codes, significantly reducing the number of detected substructures.
 Similar results were previously reported by~\citet{Pascal:2016}.
 The tendency of \ramses\ to give a smoother mass distribution is also confirmed by measuring the NFW concentration parameter $c$ of the central object: $c=\{5.587, 5.283, 6.170, 5.007, 4.610\}$ for \og, \gfour, \pkd, \concept, and \ramses.